TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 weight: 20
 ---

 The Cluster Contention Dashboard is the ***primary*** dashboard for vSphere Cluster performance.
-It’s designed for VMware Architects, and can be used in both monitoring and troubleshooting.
+It's designed for VMware Architects, and can be used in both monitoring and troubleshooting.
 Once you determine there is a performance issue, use the Cluster Utilization dashboard to see if the contention is caused by utilization near 100%.

 ## Design Consideration